Aidenwebb/aidenwebb.github.io/blog/content/posts/2022-03-03-how-to-hard-link-azure-ad-connect-on-prem-users-to-azure-ad-office-365-accounts/index.md

 ## The Fix

 Linking On Premises accounts and Azure AD accounts involves matching the GUID of the On-Premises account with the ImmutableID property of the Azure AD account.
-This property can be written to using the Azure Powershell module.
+This property can be written to using the Azure PowerShell module.

 We need to manually apply the ImmutableID property to the Azure AD account.

-Open an elevated Powershell prompt on a system that is able to access Active Directory and the internet
+Open an elevated PowerShell prompt on a system that is able to access Active Directory and the internet

 ### In Preparation